Daniel-Higgins/cryptosolver/README.md

 # cryptosolver
-This program is a crypto problem generator and solver Program ran traditionally in SWI-Prolog
+This program is a crypto problem generator and solver.

+Program ran traditionally in SWI-Prolog